 If a pupil is attending an alternative education provider, which is not a school or Pupil Referral Unit, for part or all of their education, we will mark the sessions which the pupil attends the alternative setting as code B (off-site educational activity).
 The school expects the alternative provider (AP) to notify us of any absences by individual pupils, to ensure we become aware of any attendance concerns as soon as possible and take follow up action as necessary.
-Attendance updates will be provided on a regular basis.
+Attendance updates will be provided on a weekly basis, or more frequently if agreed with the alternative setting.